Questions and Answers: Placement Testing

-Retesting of any part of the placement test is not permitted.
-Questions regarding the retesting policy must be submitted to David Yahnke, Placement Testing Center Coordinator.
+Retesting of any part of the placement test is not permitted under most circumstances.
+Questions regarding the retesting policy and any possible exceptions to it must be submitted to David Yahnke, Placement Testing Center Coordinator.

 Proctors are individuals that are responsible for supervising you as you take an exam.
 Proctors are needed to ensure educational integrity while the student is taking the exam.
 Examples of acceptable proctors are:

 Relatives, friends, or co-workers are NOT eligible to proctor exams.
 If you have questions about proctor requirements, please call (315) 792-5458 or (315) 731-5802.
 After you have found your proctor, please fill out our MVCC Proctor/Agreement/Request Form at least three (3) days before you plan to take the test.

 Proctors must have a professional email address ending in .edu, .gov, etc. Hotmail, Yahoo, Gmail or similar addresses will NOT be accepted.

 A service charge will be assessed for students looking to use MVCC's placement testing lab for proctored exams by other colleges.
 If you have questions, please contact the Placement Testing Center.

 ESL stands for "English as a Second Language" and refers to students that require English language training before enrolling in college courses.
 To enroll as an ESL student at MVCC, you must first take the same writing test as that taken by traditional students.
 The results of this test determine whether or not you need to take the ESL placement test, which includes listening, vocabulary, grammar and reading sections.
 Once you have taken the ESL test you will schedule your courses with members of our ESL faculty.

 Can I transfer my scores to another college?